isomerpages/moe-peicaisec/_announcements-2026/Learning Strategies Shared by Peicai Alumna.md

 </tr>
 </tbody>
 </table>
-<p>Beyond academics, Kerthana spoke candidly about cultivating a positive
+<p>Beyond academics, Kerthana spoke about cultivating a positive and resilient
-and resilient mindset.
+mindset.
 She encouraged students to view challenges as opportunities for growth, to remain disciplined during demanding periods, and to believe in steady progress rather than quick results.
 Her message resonated strongly with the audience, reminding them that perseverance and self-belief are just as vital as technique.</p>